MiraldiLab/maxATAC/docs/readme/prepare.md

 ### `-c`, `-chroms`, `--chromosomes`

 The chromosomes to use for the final output.
 Default: Human autosomal chromosomes chr1-22.
-Note: this argument MUST be specified in conjunction with `--genome` if the input BAM file was aligned to a genome build other than hg38.
+Note: this argument MUST be specified in conjunction with `--genome` and `--chrom_sizes` if the input BAM file was aligned to a genome build other than hg38.

 ### `-cs`, `--chrom_sizes`, `--chromosome_sizes`

 The chromosome sizes file.
 Default: hg38 chrom sizes.
+Note: this argument MUST be specified in conjunction with `--genome` and `--chromosomes` if the input BAM file was aligned to a genome build other than hg38.

 ### --genome